Reasons to Neuter Your Pet (Castrate or Spay)

-Your pets metabolism will change, so if they eat the same, then they will put on weight, so sometimes a slight change of diet is required.
+Your pets metabolism will change, so if they eat the same, then they will put on weight, so sometimes a slight change of diet is require.

 Some owners want their pet neutered to try and quieten it down.
 While neutering can help to a degree, its often not the whole story, and in a lot of cases there is very little if any change.

-Cat's Protection offer discount vouchers, the amounts aren't always the same - telephone the local branch on 01524 850112, or the national neutering helpline on 03000 121212 for more details, or go to the website www.cats.org.uk
+Cat's Protection offer discount vouchers, the amounts aren't always the same - telephone the local branch on 01524 850112, or the national neutering helpline on 03000 121212 for more details, or check out their website